 Hepatitis A vaccine may provide protection against the disease if given within two weeks after exposure.
 People who have had Hepatitis A disease or previously received two doses of the Hepatitis A vaccine do not need to be immunized for Hepatitis A again.
 Symptoms of Hepatitis A infection usually appear two to six weeks after exposure and include fever, fatigue, loss of appetite, abdominal discomfort, dark urine, diarrhea, and yellow skin and eyes.

 At MinuteClinic, the Hepatitis A vaccine can be provided to can be provided to adults and children 18 months and older.
 CVS pharmacists can provide the Hepatitis A vaccine to people ages 18 and up.
 It is administered in one primary dose and a second booster dose, usually administered 6 months later.
 Vaccine supplies will be replenished at these locations as needed.
 Patients should check with their insurance plans for coverage details prior to their MinuteClinic or CVS Pharmacy visit.

 While vaccination provides the best protection from Hepatitis A, frequent hand-washing with soap and water after using the bathroom, changing a diaper, and before preparing food can help prevent the spread of the illness.
 Appropriately cooking foods can also help to prevent infection.

-* News Release by CVS Health: Disabled World makes no warranties or representations in connection therewith.
+(i)This information is from an external source (CVS Health).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.